 4. Prosecution and Execution of Seizure

-If the law enforcement execution looks water tight, hopefully a prosecutor will agree to pickup the case.
-All going well, and if the cryptocurrency is still (at least in part) at the exchange, then the prosecutor will push for a court-issued warrant, issued to the exchange for a freeze and seizure of the stolen cryptocurrency.
+If the law enforcement execution looks water tight, a prosecutor will (hopefully) agree to pickup the case.
+All going well, the next stage will begin.
+This step depends on the case.
+If the cryptocurrency is still (at least in part) at the exchange, then the prosecutor will push for a court-issued warrant, issued to the exchange for a freeze and seizure of the stolen cryptocurrency.
+If the scammer can be located, he will be arrested and assets seized.

 5. When is my Recovery?